 It’s better to approach employee wellbeing preventatively rather than dealing with issues when they’ve already snowballed into bigger problems.
 Catching health and wellbeing issues early can reduce problems like presenteeism, high turnover, and staff taking excessive sick leave and ‘mental health days’.

-Beyond being proactive, showing your people you’re putting their health first not only helps them feel supported, valued, and cared for, thereby boosting employee retention, but it also helps attract top new talent.
+Beyond being proactive, showing your employees you’re putting their health first not only helps them feel supported, valued, and cared for, thereby boosting retention, but it also helps attract top new talent.

 How to maintain employee health in tough times